LucasArt95/Tmdb/README.md

 # Tmdb
-Personal project to learn new technologies
+Personal project to learn new technologies.
+Some parts may be Work In Progress